Quantum Weirdness: The ASROCM

 There are multiple QM histories for most objects in the universe, and that is especially true for objects that have the intelligence to make choices.
 How do these QM histories get made?
 Well, the universe is cyclic, every pulse of energy introduced into the universe at the beginning of space and time re-activates physical reality.
 It is like a movie that plays itself over from the beginning every time a pulse comes in, and each pulse adds fresh energy that allows a modest amount of change to occur.
 Each pulse records a new QM history for every object in the universe, although the vast majority of inanimate objects (i.e. stars, galaxies, etc) will follow the same path they always do.
 The pulse itself is very narrow in the time-like dimension, it provides a sharp line of demarcation between the past and the future of space-time, and everything that we experience is confined to this narrow impulse wave of energy.
 I call it a "delta wave," but it appears in the equations of physicists as the Planck constant.
 It is the phenomenon of the present, right now.
 If you could step into a box and impose a small but uniform global change to the Planck constant for the volume of space you are occupying, you would likely find yourself either in the void between active realities, or in another time period.
 It would be a dangerous experiment on many levels; if you only succeeded in altering the temporal phase of the leptons in your body and not the hadrons, the leptons might go away and the hadrons stay, resulting in spontaneous human combustion, a plasma fire resulting from the abrupt loss of large numbers of electrons in the body.
 (For a more complete understanding of how multiple QM histories are developed, please see the MSM pages.)

 You are creating a QM history for yourself right now, or you are reinforcing a prior QM history by repeating part of it again.
 Your "free will" as an individual allows you to make choices that switch you into a different QM history, or create a completely new path in space-time.
 There are limits to how much you can deviate from your collection of QM histories, and if you go too far, the universe may spontaneously re-write your history to put you back where it needs you to be.
 This is a feedback phenomenon I refer to as the "pressure of future history."
 Let me give a hypothetical case: At six years of age a freak accident crushes the hands of Michelangelo.
 He never becomes an artist, and none of the masterpieces he created ever come into being.
 Those works of art affect the lives of millions of people, either directly or indirectly.
 The universe has to re-write the histories of billions of people and objects to remove all trace of Michelangelo's works from their collective.
 Or... maybe it could just go back and re-write Michelangelo's history and erase that little freak accident that took his hands.
 It's a computer, its cold and logical when it comes to housekeeping functions.
 It chooses the more efficient solution.
-It re-writes one history so that Michelangelo never had that accident.
+It re-writes one history so that Michelangelo never had that accident, and a billion other object histories no longer need to be re-written.

 I did not choose Michelangelo at random for this example, because I wanted to remind you of something he said.
 Michelangelo said that those statues were already in the stone, he merely chipped away what didn't belong.
 I believe he was being quite literal.
 Once the universe allows such masterpieces to be experienced by millions, it has an obligation to re-create them on every cycle so that those QM object histories that were created on the previous cycle are still valid paths into the future.
 Once upon a time a very gifted man with a very gifted spirit created many wondrous things.
 Eventually the spirit of that man moved on, and a new one claimed the flesh of that man.
 But the universe had to preserve the original works, so all the new spirit had to do was chip away at the marble until the statue fell out of it, the universe wouldn't let him make a mistake.
 The down side is that by creating great works of art that the universe is obliged to preserve, Michelangelo carved the path of his life in stone, so to speak.
 He must create those artworks on every cycle, and to do so, he must follow nearly identical paths and QM histories every time a spirit occupies his flesh anew.
 He is fated, destined, his life is scripted for him, and he has little or no freedom to change it.